yquake2/yquake2/doc/040_cvarlist.md

   show.
 Defaults to `300`.
   Related to this: *cl_maxfps* and *cl_async*.

+* **vid_pauseonfocuslost**: When set to `1` the game is paused as soon as it's window looses focus.
+It will work only in situation were the game can be paused, e.g. not in multiplayer games.
+Defaults to `0`.

 * **vid_renderer**: Selects the renderer library.
 Possible options are `gl1` (the default) for the old OpenGL 1.4 renderer, `gl3` for the OpenGL 3.2 renderer, `gles3` for the OpenGL ES3 renderer